 If you got to this point – Congratulations!

-It was a quite a journey but I hope my simple steps and further instructions helped you to setup up you first travel blog, promote it and make money in the future.
+It was quite a journey, but I hope my simple steps and further instructions helped you set up your first travel blog, promote it and make money in the future.

-Blogging is great and especially these days, in covid-19 era, travel blogs have double value.
+Blogging is great, and especially these days, in the covid-19 era, travel blogs have double value.
 Why?
-Because people cannot travel, but they will travel and they have to prepare for it using a good resource.
+Because people cannot travel, but they will travel, and they have to prepare for it using a good resource.

 This travel resource could be your blog, where you show your stories, share your experiences, provide travel guides and promote travel products (and earn money).

-If you do it right, one day you may quit your job and be a travel blogger.
+One day, if you do it right, you may quit your job and be a travel blogger.
 Who would not like that?

-If you have any questions or you think I missed something important please make a comment and I will get back to you.
+If you have any questions or think I missed something important, please comment, and I will get back to you.